NatRedwood/bbc_data_mining_and_prediction_model/README.md

-# BBC News Data Mining and Text Classification with Predcition Model
+# BBC News Data Mining and Text Classification with Prediction Model
 This project is a part of the individual tutoring program in Varsity Tutors.

 ## Project Description